Learn Health and Safety on a Construction Induction Course in Melbourne and Dandenong

 A big part of the construction induction course is obviously health and safety.
 There are very few accidents on work sites in Australia, and for an excellent reason.
 All workers must have this basic training.

-On your course, you will learn about how to identify hazards, how to stay safe, what safety gear you should wear, what to do in an emergency situation, and basic first aid in case anything does go wrong.
+On your course, you will learn about how to identify hazards and how to stay safe.
+What safety gear you should wear, what to do in an emergency situation, and basic first aid in case anything does go wrong.

-So How Does a Construction Induction Course Work?
+So How Does a White Card Course Work?

 COVE Training will (upon receipt of the course fees and verification of your identity), supply you with your pre-course reading material.
 You should read this as thoroughly as possible before your training begins.
 This reading will adequately prepare you for our 1-day course at either our Seaford or Dandenong training facility, after which you’ll be eligible to apply for your white card, and then begin work.